rateelbahathiq/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 5.string_toupper:Write a function that changes all lowercase letters of a string to uppercase.
 6.cap_string.c:Write a function that capitalizes all words of a string.
 7.leet.c:Write a function that encodes a string into 1337.
+0-memset.c:Write a function that fills memory with a constant byte.